drkvogel/retrasst/notes/retrasst/deferred.md

 when there is a string vector of errors, format them into one string for display

+## subclass runtime_exception

+provide override for int to long long

 ## handling of primaries and secondaries/backups

 Thing is, there are several points where an action has to be carried out on a row, which might be: